Agoric/safe-modules/docs/safe-modules.md

 -   Modules can hold and share a state, allowing unintended and unauthorized communications channels.
 For example, modules can export:

     -   A variable.

     -   A mutable object.

     -   A function which closes over a variable.

     -   An object which can hold a state, for example, a WeakMap.

-Threat Model
+Threat Model<a id="threat-model"></a>
 ============

-We follow the threat model as described in the Wyvern paper [1], including two common scenarios: malicious third-party code and fallible in-house code.
+We follow the threat model as described in the Wyvern paper [[2](#2)], including two common scenarios: malicious third-party code and fallible in-house code.
 Malicious third-party code is a major problem.
 Currently in Node, seemingly simplistic packages can access powerful resources such as network access, and could be sending our todo data to anywhere.
 Furthermore, because they also have access to the file system, they can send all our data anywhere.
 As in the Wyvern paper, we also care about fallible in-house code.
 For instance, we might be concerned that our own application will overwrite an important file if misconfigured.

-Proposal
+Proposal<a id="proposal"></a>
 ========

-[Summary paragraph here]
+[TODO: Summary paragraph here]

-Pure and Resource Modules
+Pure and Resource Modules<a id="pure-resource-modules"></a>
 -------------------------

 Our proposal depends on the idea that some modules can be identified as intrinsically safer than other modules.
-For instance, a module that doesn't have access to the file system can't do as much damage as a module that does have access.
-We therefore define two kinds of modules: pure modules and resource modules.
-These names come from the Wyvern programming language [1], which features a capability-based module system.
+For instance, a module that doesn't have access to the file system can't do as much damage as a module that *does* have access.
+We therefore define two kinds of modules: **pure modules** and **resource modules**.
+These names come from the Wyvern programming language [[2](#2)], which features a capability-based module system.
 (One of the main contributors to Wyvern, Darya Melicher, is one of the authors of this proposal.)
 We adapt Wyvern's definitions as follows:

-Pure values (pure objects in Wyvern) are values that (see the detailed [definition below](https://docs.google.com/document/d/1pPiu3cjBT5OqEgqtsdDJcW5g1QsgmxvIHQjdkrPej3U/edit#heading=h.8jrjqntutahv)):
+**Pure values** (pure objects in Wyvern) are values that (see the detailed [definition below](#pure-values-definition)):

 1.  do not encompass system resources (i.e. network access),